luxonis/depthai-docs-website/FAQ.md

 We haven't tested all of them though.
 So if you have a problem, contact us and we'll figure it out.

+## How do I Integrate DepthAI into Our Product?

+How to integrate DepthAI/megaAI depends on whether the product you are building includes (`1`) a processor running an operating system (Linux, MacOS, or Windows) or (`2`) a microcontroller (MCU) with no operating system (or an RTOS like FreeRTOS) or (`3`) no other processor or microcontroller (i.e. DepthAI is the only processor in the system).

+We offer hardware to support all 3 cases, but firmware/software mauturity varies across the 3 modes:
+As of this writing case `1` is the most mature, using our [Python API](https://docs.luxonis.com/api/), case `2` is initially released by actively in development (see [here](https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code)), and case `3` will be supported in December 2020 (as part of Pipeline Builder Gen2 [here](https://github.com/luxonis/depthai/issues/136)).

+### Case `1`: DepthAI/megaAI are a co-processor to a processor running Linux, MacOS, or Windows.

+In this case, DepthAI can be used in two modalities:
+ - NCS2 Mode (USB, [here](https://docs.luxonis.com/faq/#what-is-ncs2-mode)) - in this mode, the device appears as an NCS2 and the onboard cameras are not used and it's as if they don't exist.
+This mode is often use for initial prototyping, and in some cases, where a product simply needs an 'integrated NCS2' - accomplished by integrating a [BW1099](https://shop.luxonis.com/collections/all/products/bw1099).
+ - DepthAI Mode (USB, using our USB API, [here](https://docs.luxonis.com/api/)) - this uses the onboard cameras directly into the Myriad X, and boots the firmware over USB from a host processor running Linux, Mac, or Windows.
+This is the main use-case of DepthAI/megaAI when used with a host processor capable of running an operating system (e.g Raspberry Pi, i.MX8, etc.).

+### Case `2`: Using DepthAI with a MicroController like ESP32, ATTiny8, etc.

+In this case, DepthAI boot off of internal flash on the [BW1099EMB](https://shop.luxonis.com/collections/all/products/bw1099emb) and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.  We even have an embedded reference design for ESP32 ([BW1092](https://github.com/luxonis/depthai-hardware/issues/10)) available on our [store](https://shop.luxonis.com/collections/all/products/bw1092-pre-order).
+We will also be open-sourcing this design after it is fully verified (contact us if you would like the design files before we open source it).

+The code-base/API for this is in active development, and a pre-release/Alpha version is available [here](https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code) as of this writing.

+### Case `3`: Using DepthAI as the Only Processor on a Device.

+This will be supported through running microPython directly on the [BW1099EMB](https://shop.luxonis.com/collections/all/products/bw1099emb) as nodes in the [Gen2 Pipeline Builder](Pipeline Builder Gen2 [here](https://github.com/luxonis/depthai/issues/136)).

+The microPython nodes are what will allow custom logic, driving I2C, SPI, GPIO, UART, etc. controls, allowing direct controls of actuators, direct reading of sensors, etc. from/to the pipeline of CV/AI functions.
+A target example is making an entire autonomous, visually-controlled robotic platform with DepthAI as the only processor in the system.

+The target date for this mode is December 2020.

+### Hardware for Each Case:

+ - BW1099: USB boot.
+So it is intended for working with a host processor running Linux, Mac, or Windows and this host processor boots the BW1099 over USB
+ - BW1099EMB: USB boot or NOR-flash boot.
+This module can work with a host computer just like the BW1099, but also has a 128MB NOR flash built-in and boot switches onboard - so that it can be programmed to boot off of NOR flash instead of of USB.
+So this allows use of the DepthAI in pure-embedded applications where there is no operating system involved at all.
+So this module could be paired with an ATTiny8 for example, communicating over SPI, or an ESP32 like on the BW1092 (which comes with the BW1099EMB pre-installed).

 ## What Hardware Acceleration Exists in DepthAI and/or megaAI?

 #### Available in DepthAI API Today: